Shaza-Safi/Ontario_Sunshine_List/README.md

 ## **Recommendations for Future Analysis/ Parking Lot items due to time and resource constraints:**
 - Predict age for everyone on the sunshine list using machine learning techniques.
 - Conduct a sentimental analysis on twitter feeds using machine learning to identify relavence of the sunshine list and having a positive or negative impact.
-- Webscrapping to the sunshine list website in order to have the updated list every year.
+- Webscrapping the sunshine list website in order to have the updated list every year.
-- consolidate the First Names, Gender tables into 1 and have the Machine Learning Model update the table, rather than reading one Names Table to create a secondary Names Table with gender, that is then used to update the Sunshine Table records.
+- Consolidate the First Names, Gender tables into 1 and have the Machine Learning Model update the table, rather than reading one Names Table to create a secondary Names Table with gender, that is then used to update the Sunshine Table records.

 ## **Issues Encountered:**
-- GitHub size constrainsts
+- GitHub large files size constrainsts.
-- We chose to only use relationships between the Statistics Canada and Sunshine datasets, as unions would have cause record duplications, limiting us on how we could display some of the data
+- We chose to only use relationships between the Statistics Canada and Sunshine datasets, as unions would have cause record duplications, limiting us on how we could display some of the data on the dashboard.
 - Sunshine dataset very messy and requires exhaustive cleansing:
       - on job titles require more standardization
       - employer names require more standardization/clean up